Mukul1127/Minecraft-Java-Flags/README.md

 - Linux wayland users should research running Minecraft natively on wayland instead of through xwayland.

 - Close everything in the background, including Discord, game launchers and your browser!
 Minecraft is resource intensive, and does not like other apps generating CPU interrupts or eating disk I/O, RAM and so on.

-- Optimize your server, don't use the official server, heres a guide that seems good: [YouHaveTrouble/minecraft-optimization](https://github.com/YouHaveTrouble/minecraft-optimization).

 <br/>